This qualification is designed for learners aged pre-16 and above who wish to develop skills and knowledge in craft.

 Technology Triumphs will run termly competitions within the page which are accessible only to those enrolled onto the course.

 An initial admin fee of £20 will ensure that the learner is set up on the learning platform, Skills Portfolio.
 This fee is added as a covering payment to be made with the first of the monthly payments.
-Payment are then made in 22 monthly instalments of £25 per month, with the first payment due by 1st September 2021.
+Payment are then made in 22 monthly instalments of £25 per month, with the first payment due by the first month of the course start date.

 Subscription is easily set up with a payment card by using our booking platform when you reserve a space on the course.

-If you are booking in June and July, you will receive a notification that your subscription is 'paused'.
-This is to prevent the system from automatically taking payment prior to 1st September.
+If you are booking in the months prior to your course start date you will receive a notification that your subscription is 'paused'.
+This is to prevent the system from automatically taking payment prior to the 1st month of your course.

 Technology Triumphs is fully appreciative of the fact that circumstances may change and in order to ensure that the qualifications are made available to as many young people as possible, offers a no obligation format to their courses.